KnownStormChaser/master-weather-model-list/models/wave_models/global/gdwps-canada.md

 # GDWPS (Global Deterministic Wave Prediction System)

 ## What this model is
-The Global Deterministic Wave Prediction System (GDWPS) is a global wave forecast model that predicts ocean wave conditions such as significant wave height, wave period, and wave direction.
+The Global Deterministic Wave Prediction System (GDWPS) is Canada’s **global operational wave forecast system**, used to predict ocean wave conditions worldwide.

-It is Canada’s primary operational wave forecasting system and is driven by wind forecasts from Canada’s global atmospheric model.
+It is based on the third-generation spectral wave model **WaveWatch III® (WW3)** and produces deterministic wave forecasts for marine applications.

 ---

 ## Who runs it
-- **Organization:** : Environment and Climate Change Canada
+- **Organization:** Environment and Climate Change Canada (Canadian Meteorological Centre)
 - **Country / region:** Canada

 ---